everactive/network-manager/docs/faq.md

 ### Possible cause: Ethernet support is disabled for NetworkManager

-By default the network-manager snap disables ethernet support to avoid conflicts with networkd/netplan which are used by default on Ubuntu Core.
-See *[Enable Ethernet Support](enable-ethernet-support.md)* for details on how to enable it.
+By default the network-manager snap disables Ethernet support to avoid conflicts with networkd/netplan which are used by default on Ubuntu Core 16.
+See *[Enable Ethernet Support](enable-Ethernet-support.md)* for details on how to enable it.